-You Need: strong strening loous (chocolate, stranderly, orange, ornor), variety of strong- smelling garlic, etc.), so it will be easy for the children to guess what they are.
-Have the children close their eyes as you pass each container and let them smell it. foods foods Debriefing containers fing
+In advance, put one food item in each container.
+Choose strong-smelling foods (chocolate, strawberry, orange, onion, garlic, etc.), so it will be easy for the children to guess what they are.
+Have the children close their eyes as you pass each container and let them smell it.